US stocks climb on earnings ahead of Yellen testimony

 US markets are getting a nice tailwind this morning from more positive earnings and economic news.
 Results from JPMorganChase, Goldman Sachs and Johnson & Johnson all came in well above expectations indicating that Q2 has been good for business across multiple industry groups.
 Empire manufacturing was stellar indicating the economy continues to gain traction into the summer, while soft retail sales suggest there may still be enough slack to keep the Fed on hold for some time yet.
 This combination has propelled the Dow to another new high and the S&P ever close to its big 2,000 barrier.

-have been steadily trying to claw back overnight losses but are struggling with disappointing ZEW survey results for both Germany and especially the Eurozone which suggest that the continental economy continues to struggle.
+In Europe indices have been steadily trying to claw back overnight losses but are struggling with disappointing ZEW survey results for both Germany and especially the Eurozone which suggest that the continental economy continues to struggle.

 It’s a busy day for central banks that started quietly yesterday afternoon with testimony from ECB President Draghi.
 RBA minutes and the Bank of Japan decision along with comments from Governor Kuroda indicated that both of those central banks continue on their present courses.